-Made from an airy sponge cake batter, these oversized lemon-scented pastries are baked until dark brown to impart a delectable crust at Belle Epoque Boulangerie in Antibes, France.
-This recipe first appeared in our June/July 2012 issue along with Sylvie Bigar's story The Road to Paradise.
+Made from an airy sponge cake batter, these oversized lemon-scented madeleines are baked until dark brown to impart a delectable crust at Belle Epoque Boulangerie in Antibes.

 Yield: makes 8 Small Cakes

 - 2 cups flour, plus more for pan

 - 1 tbsp. baking powder

 - Zest of 2 lemons

 - 20 tbsp. unsalted butter, melted and cooled, plus more for greasing

 - Heat oven to 325°.
 Grease and flour eight 5 3⁄4" x 3 1⁄4" x 1 3⁄4" mini loaf pans, and set aside.
 Whisk together flour, baking powder, and salt in a small bowl; set aside.
 In a large bowl, beat sugar, vanilla, zest, and egg yolks on medium-high speed of a hand mixer until pale, tripled in volume, and mixture falls back in thick ribbons when lifted from beaters, about 6 minutes.
 Add flour mixture and butter, and using a rubber spatula, gently fold into batter until almost combined.